chahat-7/Sales-Analysis-Dashboard-Excel/README.md

-# E-Commerce Sales Analysis Dashboard (Data Analytics with Excel)
+# E-Commerce Sales Analysis Dashboard (using Excel)

 **Background**<br>
 E-commerce is one of the fastest growing sector as now-a-days most of the customers prefer to purchase online.
 More and more business houses are implementing